SEI-ATL-3-8/sequelize-movies/README.md

   - `name`

 - Once you're done creating your models run sequelize db:migrate
+- Check your psql to make sure you have all the tables
-- If your migrations ran smoothly then run this command to run the seeds
+- If your migrations ran smoothly then run this command to run the seed files `only run this once!!!!`
-- sequelize-cli db:seed:all
+- `sequelize-cli db:seed:all`

 ### ABOUT THIS DATABASE: